Here we’ll extensively cover the best methods for detailing your car’s interior.

 Consider that the interior of your vehicle takes a lot of abuse.

 Unlike the inside of your home, which has many times more square footage, the inside of your car gets repeated and concentrated traffic.

 When you get in your car, you drag in more dirt.
-Each time you eat or drink in your car, you add a few more crumbs and spills.
-In fact, just sitting in your car, you drop hair, dead skin, makeup and other contaminants.
+Each time you eat or drink, you add a few more crumbs and spills.
+Just sitting inside, you drop hair, dead skin, makeup and other contaminants.

-It is not necessary to fully detail the inside of your car each time you wash it.
-Unless you’ve been to the beach, out in the mud, or tracking in grass and leaves, you can probably get away with vacuuming and a quick wipe-down every couple of weeks.
+Unless you have been to the beach, out in the mud, or tracking in grass and leaves, you can just vacuum and do a quick wipe-down every couple of weeks.

-Weekly Car Interior Cleanup
+A Weekly Car Interior Cleanup